dhiego22/Boolean_Dynamics_of_Complex_Networks/README.md

 # ComplexNetworks

-A set of functions to create complex networks and simulate their dynamics using the boolena formalism
+A set of functions to create complex networks and simulate their dynamics using the boolean formalism